Battle of Aljubarrota: Castile arrives

 The Castilian vanguard arrived from the north around midday.
-Seeing the strongly defensive position occupied by the Portuguese, John of Castile decided to avoid combat on John of Portugal's terms.
-Slowly, due to the numbers of his army (about 31,000 men), the Castilian army started to contour the hill where the Portuguese were.
-John of Castile's scouts had noticed that the South side of the hill had a gentler slope and it was there that the Castilian king wanted to attack.
+Seeing the strong defensive position occupied by the Portuguese, John of Castile decided to avoid combat on John of Portugal's terms.
+Due to the size of the Castilian army, it slowly started to contour around the hill where the Portuguese were.
+Castilian scouts had noticed that the south side of the hill had a gentler slope and it was there that the Castilian king wanted to attack.

-In response to this movement, the Portuguese army inverted its dispositions and headed to the South slope of the hill.
-Since they were fewer than the enemy and had less ground to cover, they attained their final position very early in the afternoon.
-To calm the soldiers' nervousness and to improve his army's defensive position, general Nuno Álvares Pereira ordered the construction of a system of ditches, pits and caltrops.
-This application of typical English tactical procedures had also been used by the Portuguese in the previous battle of Atoleiros and was especially effective against cavalry (the speciality of both the Castilian and the French armies).
+In response to this movement, the Portuguese army reversed its position and headed to the south slope of the hill.
+Since they were fewer than the enemy and had less ground to cover, they reached their final position very early in the afternoon.
+To calm the soldiers' nervousness and to improve his army's defensive position, Álvares Pereira ordered the construction of defensive ditches, pits and caltrops.
+This application of contemporary English tactical procedures had also been used by the Portuguese at Atoleiros and was especially effective against cavalry (the specialty of both the Castilian and the French armies).

-Around six o'clock in the afternoon the Castilian army was ready for battle.
-According to John of Castile, in his report of the battle, his soldiers were by then very tired from the march that had started early in the morning under a blazing August sun.
+Around six o'clock in the afternoon the Castilian army was finally ready for battle.
+According to John of Castile's report of the battle, his soldiers were by then very tired from the march that had started early in the morning under a blazing August sun.
 There was no time to halt then, and the battle would soon begin.